List of Royal Navy flag officers who died during the First World War

-This is a list of Royal Navy flag officers who died during the First World War.
-This list includes all officers who are listed by the Commonwealth War Graves Commission (CWGC) as having died while serving during the First World War.
-During this period flag officers of the Royal Navy were those who held the ranks of rear-admiral, vice-admiral, admiral or admiral of the fleet.
+The Royal Navy is the maritime arm of the British armed forces and is led by flag officers.
+During the First World War these were considered to be officers who held the ranks of rear-admiral, vice-admiral, admiral, or admiral of the fleet.
 They typically commanded groups of sea-going vessels or held staff positions.

-The list includes 10 flag officers who died between Britain's entry into the war, 4 August 1914, and the armistice of 11 November 1918.
-Listed separately are 6 who died between the armistice and 31 August 1921 which was defined by an act of British parliament as the formal end of the war.
+This list includes all officers who are listed by the Commonwealth War Graves Commission (CWGC) as having died while serving during the First World War.
+The list includes ten flag officers who died between Britain's entry into the war, 4 August 1914, and the armistice of 11 November 1918.
+Listed separately are six who died between the armistice and 31 August 1921 which was defined by an act of British parliament as the formal end of the war.
 Three flag officers were killed in action; one at the 1914 Battle of Coronel and two at the 1916 Battle of Jutland.

 Ranks

 During the First World War the Royal Navy senior command consisted of flag officers of the ranks (in ascending order of seniority): rear-admiral, vice-admiral, admiral and admiral of the fleet.
 Ranks could also be held in an honorary capacity, often by foreign royalty.
-In August 1914 there were 18 serving rear-admirals, 22 vice-admirals, 12 admirals (plus 2 honorary appointments) and 3 admirals of the fleet (plus the monarch George V and 3 honorary appointments).
+In July 1914 there were 58 serving rear-admirals, 22 vice-admirals, 12 admirals (plus 2 honorary appointments), and 3 admirals of the fleet (plus the monarch George V and 3 honorary appointments).

-In 1914 Royal Navy practice was for rear-admirals to lead divisions of 2-4 battleships, they also commanded squadrons of battlecruisers, with squadrons of smaller vessels often being commanded by commodores.
+In 1914 Royal Navy practice was for rear-admirals to lead divisions of 2-4 battleships; they also commanded squadrons of battlecruisers, with squadrons of smaller vessels often being commanded by commodores.
 These units were grouped into regional commands whose commander's rank varied depending on the importance of the region, but was usually a rear-admiral or vice-admiral.
 More senior officers held command of large sea-going forces such as the Grand Fleet.
-Many admirals also held staff positions on land rather than sea-going commands.
+Many admirals held staff positions on land rather than sea-going commands.
 The rank of admiral of the fleet was held for life and was granted to the most senior serving naval officers or as an honorary rank for prior service.

 Until 1957 the Royal Navy maintained separate branches for its officers, distinguishing the military (executive) roles from others, such as engineering, which were considered "civil" roles.
 The Royal Navy's engineers had previously had unique rank titles but since reforms in 1903 engineer branch officers had held the same ranks as their executive colleagues, though prefaced with "engineer".
+In July 1914 there was one serving engineer vice-admiral and two engineer rear-admirals.